tatpongkatanyukul/LeTourDuMonde/README.md

-# Around the World of Compuation in in 80+ Python Programs
+# Around the World of Compuations in in 80+ Python Programs

 # Short description

-A dual-language book for curiosity and spirit of adventures.
+A ~~~dual-language~~~ book for curiosity and spirit of adventures.

+(Sep 1, 2023: Dual-language is too much work.
+It's discouraging me.
+I'll do the English version first, then if I still have fuel, I'll do the thai and then make it dual language!)

 ---